Create your first Confidential Space environment

 gcloud config set project ALEX_PROJECT_ID

-4. If you haven't done so already, enable the APIs Alex requires as a data collaborator and workload author:
+4. Enable the APIs that Alex requires as a data collaborator and workload author:

 gcloud